Sales Territory

 3. Revisit Maps Regularly: Quarterly or Half-Yearly

-• Reassess market opportunities
+• Reassess market opportunities based on fresh pipeline data.

-• Redistribute workload based on sales performance and capacity
+• Redistribute workload based on sales performance and capacity.

 4. Get Reps Involved to Ensure Buy-In and Practical Insights